davidcmorris/leadfromthehip/posts/about.md

 <!--
-.. title: About Lead from the Hip
+.. title: What does Lead from the Hip mean?
 .. slug: about-lead-from-the-hip
 .. date: 2019-03-13 05:05:00 UTC
 .. tags: about